Rogers Place

-Rogers Place is a multi-use indoor arena in Edmonton, Alberta, Canada.
-Construction started in March 2014, and the building officially opened on 8 September 2016.
-The arena has a seating capacity of 18,347 as a hockey venue and 20,734 as a concert venue.
+Rogers Place is a multi-purpose indoor arena in Edmonton, Alberta, Canada.
+Construction started in March 2014, and the building officially opened on September 8, 2016.
+The arena has a seating capacity of 18,347 as a hockey arena and 20,734 as a concert venue.

 It replaced Northlands Coliseum (opened 1974) as the home of the NHL's Edmonton Oilers and the WHL's Edmonton Oil Kings.
 The arena is in the block between 102 and 104 Streets and 104 and 105 Avenues.
 Public transit access to the arena is provided by the Edmonton LRT system (MacEwan station on the Metro Line) and Edmonton Transit Service bus.

 Development

 Rogers Place in April 2017 during a 2017 Stanley Cup playoff game versus the San Jose Sharks.

 Rogers Place in September 2016 during a pre-season Oilers game versus the Calgary Flames.

 The arena building was initially estimated to cost $450 million.
 The City of Edmonton was to pay $125 million, the Katz Group of Companies was to contribute $100 million, and $125 million was to be paid from a user-paid facility fee.
 The remaining money was expected to come from the province or federal agencies.
 Estimated cost then increased substantially during continued discussions to an estimated price of $483.5 million for the arena, and $613.7 million ($ in dollars) for the entire project.

-On 26 October 2011, the Edmonton City Council approved a funding framework for the arena by a vote of 10–3.
+On October 26, 2011, the Edmonton City Council approved a funding framework for the arena by a vote of 10–3.
 A year later, however, with costs escalating and the Katz Group making increasing demands, the city passed a motion to end negotiations with the Katz Group and to seek a new deal or find other options but would still be open to communicating with Daryl Katz for future talks.

-On 15 May 2013, the Edmonton City Council passed a deal that saw the City and Katz each put in more money to offset the $55 million shortfall needed to build the new downtown arena.
+On May 15, 2013, the Edmonton City Council passed a deal that saw the City and Katz each put in more money to offset the $55 million shortfall needed to build the new downtown arena.
 Katz chipped in an additional $15 million through the Edmonton Arena Corporation and another $15 million came from the Community Revitalization Levy (CRL).

-On 3 December 2013, Rogers Communications announced a 10-year naming rights deal for the new arena, henceforth known as Rogers Place.
+On December 3, 2013, Rogers Communications announced a 10-year naming rights deal for the new arena, henceforth known as Rogers Place.